mozilla/addons-server/docs/topics/api/addons.rst

 .. note::

     These APIs are experimental and are currently being worked on.
 Endpoints may change without warning.

-    At the moment these APIs don't yet require authentication and therefore are limited to listed public add-ons.
+The only authentication method available at the moment is :ref:`the internal one<api-auth-internal>`.

 ------
 Search